HA2ZB/APRS_TNC/README.md

 Why MX/FX614?
 This is a proven, legacy, but still available chip.
 Using this as coder/decoder reduces the workload of Arduino, and provides reasonable signal processing performance.

-You can find the modem circuit schemtics in the Hardware folder.
-I have it on breadboard, once a final construcion is ready, I will upload the PCB layout and other documents as well.
+You can find the modem circuit schematics in the Hardware folder.
+I still have it on breadboard, once a final construcion is ready, I will upload the PCB layout and other documents as well.

 If you want to implement, here are important things to start with and understand: